tangollama/cis411_lab2/labreports/LAB_joshuasimmons33.md

 # Step 6: Reflection / Feedback
 Complete the feedback section of the Lab report with responses to the following.
 1. Why would a containerized version of an application be beneficial if you can run the application locally already?
+If for some reason you needed to access the application on a different machine, it would still work since the containerized version can share the same OS kernel as the host system.
+This also means you won't have to worry about dependencies and will have less installation issues.
+Also, due to the rapid nature of containers, you can also deploy changes to code and see results in real time, instead of having to restart and re-build an application that you are working on.
 2. If we have the ability to publish directory to Heroku, why involve a CI solution like CircleCI?
 What benefit does it provide?
+The CI solution allows us to continuously push updates to Heroku, so if a change is made and pushed to GitHub, CircleCI will automatically rebuild the project with the new changes included.
+With the CircleCI service in place we won't have to manually launch the app in heroku each time also.